sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

   }
 ```

 **Note:** Sensible extracts the box contents, but not the anchor itself.
-In general, Sensible returns method results, not anchor results (unless you define a [Passthrough method](doc:passthrough)).
-Similarly, most Sensible methods ignore the anchor line (the line containing the anchor text) and do not include it in the output.
+By default, Sensible returns method results, not anchor results.

 Advanced queries
 ----